dmitrovskiy/Quiz-project/README.md

 ## Run tests with Docker

-To run project with docker, run the following command in the project folder:
+To run tests with Docker, run the following command in the project folder:

 - `ENV=test BUILD=1 ./deploy`